 This suggests the real reason why these companies are called "ecclesias" rather than synagogues.
-They are not in the land where almost everyone would belong to the local synagogue, but among the nations.
+They are not in the land where almost everyone would belong to the local synagogue but among the nations.
 Hence only the Jews in these cities were called out from among the mass of the population to become members of these ecclesias.
 To call them "churches" would practically exclude the Jews; to call them "ecclesias" allows them to be synagogues, which they undoubtedly will be.

 This suggests an important point in reference to their location.
 They are not found in Jerusalem or Judea, but at a distance in proconsular Asia, a province in Asia Minor, which has since given its name to the whole continent of which it was but a very small part.
 They belong to the dispersion in the day of the Lord, corresponding to the "sojourners of the dispersion of...
 Asia" to whom the first epistle of Peter was addressed (1 Peter 1:1).

 Indeed, while we limit John's apocalyptic epistles to the Lord's day, Peter's had an immediate application in the past and will be most suitable to the future.
-The constant emphasis upon suffering and affliction in Peter's letter suits the situation found in these epistles perfectly.
+The constant emphasis on suffering and affliction in Peter's letter suits the situation found in these epistles perfectly.

 A single consideration should keep us from applying these epistles to the ecclesias of the apostle's day.
 Two of the early Fathers, Tertullian and Epiphanius say that there was no ecclesia in Thyatira when John wrote these letters.
-Doubtless this had much to do with the suspicion with which this whole Unveiling was viewed, in the early times.
+Doubtless, this had much to do with the suspicion with which this whole Unveiling was viewed, in the early times.
 Many rejected it altogether.
 The application to the ecclesias of that day was not at all possible.

 Most of the early sects who refused to give this prophecy a place in the canon did so on the ground that John would not write to an ecclesia which had never been heard of.
 This was the principle argument of Cerdon and Marcion, who repudiated it.
-The Alogi pointedly asked "How . . . could he write to an ecclesia which was not in existence?"
+The Alogi pointedly asked, "How . . . could he write to an ecclesia which was not in existence?"

 We have purposely avoided any explanation of the word "messenger" because of the unusual interest which attaches to the messengers of the seven ecclesias.
 The rendering "angel" is certainly startling here.
 None of the ecclesias of scripture had angels among them.
 And certain it is that the churches of today are not in charge of angels.
 Yet, neither are they in charge of messengers.

 Before attempting the solution of this problem let us discover the true significance of the word.
 It is a member of a notable family of words, some of which have found a place in English.
 We protest that we are not "changing" the common version by our rendering "messenger."
 The translators always render it so when it refers to human beings, and surely it refers to such in these seven ecclesias.
 What would be the use of sending these letters to angels?
 The spies sent to search out the land were messengers (James 2:25), John the Baptist is thrice called an angel or messenger (Matt.11:10; Mark 1:2; Luke 7:27); John sent messengers to the Lord (Luke 7:24); and He sent messengers before His face (Luke 9:52).
 In all these passages the Authorized translates correctly, "messengers."
 It is evident, therefore, that this is the true meaning of the word.
 It has to do with service, not nature.
-Whether a messenger be a spirit or a human being must be left to the context and the discernment of the reader.
+Whether a messenger is a spirit or a human being must be left to the context and the discernment of the reader.
 We are of the opinion that the "angels" to whom these epistles are sent are nothing more or less than the messengers of these ecclesias.